 Note: Sometimes, free WiFi is only for a limited amount of time, after which you’ll be charged, or the WiFi is limited to only one device.
 Do your research before booking that room.

 If you know your hotel only has wired internet in your rooms, or even if you want to bump the WiFi signal strength up, you can consider purchasing a small travel router like the TP-Link n300.
 Not only can it increase your WiFi signal in repeater mode, but also allow you to share files and even your paid WiFi account with other users.

 Want to use the internet on the go, without stopping at WiFi hotspots or having to purchase a local SIM?
 Check whether your cell carrier offers any data bundles that you can use abroad.

 You might be able to get a certain amount of data for a fixed charge per day, or a monthly bundle if you’re going on a longer trip.
 Either way, pre-purchasing data or airtime will be a massive saving on being charged megabucks per megabyte from your home country carrier.

 Invest in a portable hotspot

-If you travel a lot and want a convenient way to be able to use internet on your phone wherever you go, a portable WiFi hotspot is a lifesaver.
+If you travel a lot and want a convenient way to be able to access the internet on your phone wherever you go, a portable WiFi hotspot is a great help.
 You don’t have to look into getting different data plans for every destination, or worry about slow connections over free WiFi, and it’s definitely worthwhile if you need to do work while away.
 A portable hotspot works with multiple devices, so it’s also a good idea if you’re traveling with a group of friends or your family.

 Whether you want to make a video call to family back home, or navigate unfamiliar city streets on Google Maps, using your phone makes traveling a whole lot easier.
 So, make sure you think ahead and choose an option that works for you!